aleksander-jachowicz-sp/ITF-documentation/docs/ITF XML Reference.md

 For approvals with approvalSet, the workItem will not be approved until there is a decision specified for each item.
 In the first example above, Michael Miller approved role Designer and denies role Business Analyst.

+`<Completer>` - optional element that represents the user that will complete the workItem.
+If not provided, the owner of the workItem will be the completer.
+Completer must be either workItem owner or a member of WorkItem owner's workgroup.
+This will be used only for WorkItems that contain ApprovalSet.

+`<Target>` - optional element that represents the target of the workItem.
+This is the identity that is being affected by the workItem.

 Finally, to summarize the above information, the final approval command for the example scenario looks similar to this: